cazyw/python-code/README.md

 <img src="https://cazyw.github.io/img/backup-0.jpg" width="450">

+It's been a while, still works (on my Windows 10 machine), but it's time to review the code.

 ## Environment and System Configuration

 Built in Windows 7 with Python 3.
 Only tested in a windows environment.
 There may be issues in other environments due to the '/' and '\\' difference between Windows and Unix based systems.

-Python can be downloaded from https://www.python.org/ The GUI was built using the Tkinter package which is included in the Windows python download.
+Python 3 can be downloaded from https://www.python.org/ The GUI was built using the Tkinter package which is included in the Windows python download.

 ## Application Installation Instructions